CyberASAP

 CyberASAP is selective and teams compete to join and complete the programme.
 A series of highly effective interventions (including bootcamps, workshops, and mentoring) gives participating teams essential insights into the key milestones necessary to commercialise their research.

-CyberASAP is funded by the UK Department for Science, Innovation and Technology and delivered by Innovate UK KTN and Innovate UK, in partnership.
+CyberASAP is funded by the UK Department for Science, Innovation and Technology and delivered by Innovate UK.
+Watch highlights from the Year 6 Demo Day below.

 Impact

-Cited as a successful Case Study in the UK Government’s July 2020 UK Research and Development Roadmap CyberASAP has, since its inception in 2017, helped more than 100 teams from universities right across the UK to develop their innovations.
-Twenty-one companies have been formed and, as of September 2021, our alumni have secured more than £17m in further funding to help accelerate the commercial rollout of their cybersecurity ideas.
+Cited as a successful Case Study in the UK Government’s July 2020 UK Research and Development Roadmap CyberASAP has, since its inception in 2017, helped more than 170 teams from universities right across the UK to develop their innovations.
+Thirty-two companies have been formed and, as of March 2024, our alumni have secured more than £23m in further funding to help accelerate the commercial rollout of their cybersecurity ideas.

 Download our Impact and Insights Report here.